racinmat/PHPOgameBot/readme.md

 - maybe try to implement generating construction list from Ogame Automizer
 - randomize intervals, set how slow or big should be waiting betewwn actions (slider more bot - more human)
 - setting automating resources sending and automatic building (e.g. for satellites for Graviton technology)
+- when enhancement and batch probing are in queue, process the probing first, so enhancement is right before repetitive resurces transportation
+	- this is must have because long pause between enhancing and repetitious resources transport sends resources intended for enhancement back.
+- propably do not send resources from planet when enhancement is in queue in that planet